The majority of Qatar’s workforce is made up of expats, and getting a visa or work permit for the country is fairly straightforward.

 72-hour business visas

-Applicants needing only three days in Qatar will receive this 72-hour business visa, normally issued on arrival.
-These individuals must show proof of their business and carry the necessary documents.
+Applicants needing only three days in Qatar will receive this 72-hour business visa, generally issued on arrival.
+These individuals must show proof of their business and carry the necessary documents, like confirmation of accommodation, vaccination certificates and a valid credit card.

 Investor visas

-Applicants who are invested in business ventures in Qatar can apply for an investor visa.
-Expats require documents on business, property ownership, a certificate showing good behaviour and an authorised medical certificate.
-We encourage investors to follow up on the MoI and Ministry of Economy and Commerce websites for more.
+Applicants investing or invested in business ventures in Qatar can apply for an investor visa.
+Expats require documents on property ownership (or a detailed business plan and proof of investment funds), a certificate showing good behaviour and an authorised medical certificate.

 Visit visas for Qatar